 Limitations of the Observation Follow up Assessment: units are the first 30 minute of service and following 30 minutes.
 The first 30 minute units are limited to 5 per year, 1 per day and a maximum of 5 per week.
-The additional 30 minute units are limited to 20 per year, 4 per day and 20 per week.
-These units can be done by the Registered Behavior Technician or licensed assistant behavior analyst under the direction of the QHCP that is a Licensed Behavior Analyst, or under the direction of a Licensed assistant Behavior Analyst; the service can also be done by the QHCP or Licensed assistant Behavior Analyst.
-Units may be used for the development of the initial treatment protocol at one unit of the first 30 minutes of observational behavioral follow up assessment and one unit of the second 30 minutes of observational behavioral follow up assessment.
+The second 30 minute units are limited to 20 per year, 4 per day and 20 per week.
+These units can be done by the Registered Behavior Technician under the direction of the QHCP that is a Licensed Behavior Analyst, or under the direction of a Licensed assistant Behavior Analyst; the service can also be done by the QHCP or Licensed assistant Behavior Analyst.

-Limitations of Adaptive Behavior Treatment by Protocol by Technician are the service must be performed by a Registered Behavioral Technician or Licensed Assistant Behavior Analyst under the direction of a QHCP that is a Licensed Behavior Analyst.
-Units are the first 30 minute of service and additional 30 minutes.
-The first 30 minute units are limited to 1 per day, 5 per week, and 25 per month.
-The additional 30 minute units are limited to 15 per day, 75 per week, and 275 per month.
-The service of Adaptive Behavior Treatment Protocol Modification must be provided concurrent to this service by a Licensed Behavior Analyst for at least the equivalent of 5% of the total units provided by the Registered Behavioral Technician.
+Limitations of Adaptive Behavior by Protocol by Technician are the service must be performed by a Registered Behavioral Technician under the direction of a QHCP that is a Licensed Behavior Analyst.
+The service of Adaptive Behavior Treatment Protocol Modification must be provided concurrent to this service by a Licensed Behavior Analyst for at least the equivalent of 5% of the total units provided by the Registered Behavioral Technician

-Limitations for Adaptive Behavior Treatment by Protocol Modification units are first 30 minutes and additional 30 minutes for a service date.
+Limitations for Adaptive Behavior Treatment by Protocol Modification units are first 30 minutes and following 30 minutes for a service date.
 First 30 minutes are limited to 1 per day, 5 per week and 25 per month.
-Additional 30 minute units are limited to 15 per day, 55 per week and 110 per month.
-Extensions may be approved by Department of Mental Health, Division of Developmental Disabilities' Chief Behavior Analyst, or designee.
-10% of units authorized in a plan year for this service would be appropriately utilized for protocol modification and data analysis and that this would require documentation as with all other units in addition to the written modified protocol and graphic display with current data and progress report describing the analysis and effects on intervention strategies related to the analysis.
+Following 30 minute units are limited to 15 per day, 55 per week and 110 per month.

-Limitations of Exposure Adaptive Behavior Treatment with Protocol Modification: this service can only be provided with prior approval by the Department of Mental Health, Division of Developmental Disabilities Chief Behavior Analyst, or designee.
-The units are first 60 minutes and the additional 30 minute units of a service date.
-The first 60 minute units are limited to 1 per day, 5 per week and 25 per month and the additional 30 minute units are limited to 15 per day, 55 per week and 110 per month.
+Limitations of Exposure Adaptive Behavior Treatment with Protocol Modification: this service can only be provided with prior approval by the Department of Mental Health, Division of Developmental Disabilities Chief Behavior Analyst.
+The units are first 60 minutes and the following 30 minute units of a service date.
+The first 60 minute units are limited to 1 per day, 5 per week and 25 per month and the following 30 minute units are limited to 15 per day, 55 per week and 110 per month.

-Limitations of Family Treatment Guidance: This service can be concurrent to any of the other treatment services.
+Limitations: The Family Treatment Guidance service can be concurrent to any of the other treatment services.
 It is a 60 minute unit and is limited to 1 unit per day, 5 per week and 10 per month.
-Guardians/caregivers of a maximum of 8 authorized individuals (individuals need not be present) can be present for billing purposes.
+In addition, no more than 8 Family members/guardians/caregivers can be present for a unit to be billed.

-Limitation of Treatment Social Skills Group: This service can be concurrent to any of the other treatment services.
+Limitations: The Treatment Social Skills Group service can be concurrent to any of the other treatment services.
 It is a 90 minute unit and is limited to 1 unit per day, 5 per week and 10 per month.
-A maximum of 8 authorized individuals can present for billing purposes.
+In addition no more than 8 individuals can be present for a unit to be billed.